btam-ny/EV-Bets-NBA/README.md

   - Upcoming Features
     - Incorporating injuries and specific lineups teams play for adjusting player stats
     - Adding in additional stats
-    - Adding in information on alternate prop lines
+    - Adding in information on alternate prop lines and what to adjust alternative prop lines to to maximize EV